TejuThangamma/Inventory-Management-System/README.md

 **Overview** :
- it is based on dictionary and i have used conditions and als0 have created a bill.
+ it is based on dictionary and json file even i have used conditions and have also created a bill.